Auto Dealers Who Invest in EV Infrastructure Now See Advantages

 On the federal side, the IRS is offering up to $30,000 in tax credits for businesses that purchase and install EV chargers until December 31, 2021.
 Dealers who install EV chargers now could save considerably.

-Whether you are already selling EVs or ramping up for the future, Current Dealers can paint a complete picture of what it will take to be electric vehicle ready.
+Whether you are already selling EVs or ramping up for the future, Vehya can paint a complete picture of what it will take to be electric vehicle ready.
 Contact us today for an assessment and let us help get you prepared for the all-electric vehicle future.